raballew/kne-on-ocp/README.md

 kne create $tmp_dir/topologies/3-node-ceos-with-traffic.pb.txt --kubecfg $KUBECONFIG
 ```

+> Do not interrupt the last command.
+It can take minutes until it finished.
+Just
+> wait.

 Where:

 * `$KUBECONFIG` - List of paths to configuration files used to configure access